jgirardet/sublack/README.rst

 Blackd Mode
 ------------

 Sublack supports blackd.
-If option `black_use_blackd` is to yes, Sublack will use blackd (and not black) according the 'host' and 'port' configuration.
+If option `black_use_blackd` is to true, Sublack will use blackd (and not black) according the 'host' and 'port' configuration.

 You can run blackd from SublimeText manually via `Start Blackd Server` command or automatically at sublimetext start via setting `black_blackd_autostart` to true.